What’s the Average Cost to Build a House in Florida?

 Appliances ($10,875)

 You guessed it — appliance pricing also varies widely.
-Depending on the brand, functionality, finish, and so on, you’ll spend an average of $10,875 on appliances for a new construction home, but you can definitely drop up to $24,400 or more on a high-end appliance package.
+Depending on the brand, functionality, finish, and so on, you’ll spend an average of $10,875 on appliances for a new construction home, but the costs can definitely go up to $24,400 or more on a high-end appliance package.

-The cost to wire an entire new construction home is, on average, between $7,191 and $13,384, including material and labor costs.
+The cost to wire an entire new construction home, including material and labor, is, on average, between $7,286 and $13,257.

 “The permitting process is pretty straightforward in Florida,” Reeves advises.
 “You apply through the city where the land is located.
 Zoning is more of a concern.
 Make sure the land you are buying is zoned correctly and has proper runoff because as flat as we are, drainage is paramount.”